 Hold current CWI (Certified Welding Inspector) certification.
 Current CWI certification is a requirement for the CRAW-T certification.
 Failure to achieve and/or maintain CWI certification will result in the CRAW-O certification ONLY.

-Operator: Completion of original equipment manufacturer or equivalent Robotic Programming Course.
+Operator: Completion of original equipment manufacturer or equivalent Robotic Programming Course provided by an AWS Approved Testing Center (ATC).
+AWS current does not have training on this topic.

-Technician: Receive instruction in the operation of quality measuring tools including applicable computer software for measuring the weld cross section.
+Technician: Receive instruction in the operation of quality measuring tools in including applicable computer software for measuring the weld cross section.
 Also, be familiar with personal computers.
+Self-study or training through third party providers such as ATCs is recommended.
+AWS current does not have training on this topic.

 Certified Robotic Arc Welder Application